yonatanlou/study_projects_bsc/README.md

 Projects that i did during my BSC in Statistics and Data Science @ [HUJI](https://stat.huji.ac.il/).

-Note that ive rendered all the Rmarkdown files to .MD files to see it nicely inside github.
+Note that ive rendered most of the Rmarkdown files to .MD files to see it nicely inside github.